 Welcome to the Schroeder Research Group!
-We are a synthetic chemistry group based at the Materials Research Institute and the School of Biological & Chemical Sciences at Queen Mary University of London.
+We are a synthetic chemistry group based at the Chemistry Department at University College London.
 Our research activities focus on the design and synthesis of functional materials for organic electronic applications.
 We are particularly interested in finding creative solutions for energy and healthcare applications, by exploiting the unique properties of π-conjugated molecules and polymers.

 We take an interdisciplinary approach to problem-solving and work closely together with colleagues in chemistry, physics, materials science and engineering to develop and study the materials powering tomorrow’s technologies.

 January 2018: Zilu and Lewis attended Imperial College’s Plastic Electronics Winter School in Bergün, Switzerland.
 Besides a series of exciting talks on organic semiconductor research, Bergün offered plenty of opportunities to relax and enjoy the snow!

 January 2018: The Research Group relocated from Queen Mary University to University College London, for Bob to take up a lectureship in organic chemistry at UCL.
 We would like to thank everyone at the MRI and SBCS for a wonderful time, and all the support provided over the years, but are looking forward to a new adventure ahead!

 December 2017: Congratulations to Miaomiao for successfully passing her 3-months PhD progression assessment!

 November 2017: Bob contributed a talk at the MRS Fall Meeting in Boston, entitled “Thermocleavable side chains – a gateway to new processing routes for semiconducting polymers”.